Skip to main content

 +1 806-741-3302

-When a Prosperity Bank account holder passes away, the next step depends on how the accounts were set up.
-Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with Prosperity Bank's Death Claims / Account Settlement (1-800-531-1401) to access and distribute the funds.
+After a Prosperity Bank account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
+Solely-owned accounts require the estate's representative to contact Prosperity Bank's Death Claims / Account Settlement at 1-800-531-1401 with the proper legal authority documents.

 Deposit, investment & retirement accounts